burnol-math/irwin/README.md

   available at [my arXiv paper](https://arxiv.org/abs/2402.09083), in the version last updated there at v4.

 - [irwin_v3.sage](irwin_v3.sage) is an evolution ot the latter which is better suited to computing thousands of digits (say, starting at around 2000 digits).
-It considerably reduces the memory footprints, and uses multi precisions for the `RealField` objects.
+It considerably reduces the memory footprint, and has some speed gain from using multiple precisions for the `RealField` objects.
+On a current personal computer it will obtain 50000 digits of the classic Kempner sum in a matter of hours (depending on your hardware).
+This computation attempted with the 2024 version would have (with level=3, hence needing binomial coeffients up to `N=25000`) would need circa 470 gigabytes of computer memory.
+In contrast, the 2025 version needs less than 113 megabytes...

 - `irwin_v4.sage` (Not Yet) adds some "parallelization" attempt.
 This is experimental and mainly effective when computing the `beta(m+1)` sums of